krkn-chaos/krkn/docs/managedcluster_scenarios.md

 The following ManagedCluster chaos scenarios are supported:

-1. **managedcluster_start_scenario**: Scenario to stop the ManagedCluster instance.
+1. **managedcluster_start_scenario**: Scenario to start the ManagedCluster instance.
 2. **managedcluster_stop_scenario**: Scenario to stop the ManagedCluster instance.
 3. **managedcluster_stop_start_scenario**: Scenario to stop and then start the ManagedCluster instance.
-4. **start_klusterlet_scenario**: Scenario to stop the klusterlet of the ManagedCluster instance.
+4. **start_klusterlet_scenario**: Scenario to start the klusterlet of the ManagedCluster instance.
 5. **stop_klusterlet_scenario**: Scenario to stop the klusterlet of the ManagedCluster instance.
 6. **stop_start_klusterlet_scenario**: Scenario to stop and start the klusterlet of the ManagedCluster instance.

-ManagedCluster scenarios can be injected by placing the ManagedCluster scenarios config files under managedcluster_scenarios option in the kraken config.
+ManagedCluster scenarios can be injected by placing the ManagedCluster scenarios config files under `managedcluster_scenarios` option in the Kraken config.
 Refer to [managedcluster_scenarios_example](https://github.com/redhat-chaos/krkn/blob/main/scenarios/kube/managedcluster_scenarios_example.yml) config file.

 ```
 managedcluster_scenarios: